kernalbin/odmpy-ng/README.md

 ## file_conversions.py
 Converts the mp3s and other info into a m4b file with half decent metadata.
 AAC Encodes can take a while, but afaik are required to use .m4b container?
 Which I heavily prefer.

+## to-do
+To minimize chance of identification as "bot" behavior.
+See http requests/responses with DevTools, there is an analytics ping request made after listening to each part

+Fully command line compatible / non-interactive

+Download multiple books in one command